Scientific Sessions

 • 3.
 Introducing a New Longitudinal Corpus of Digital Contracts, 1999–2025

-Tim Samples — University of Georgia (Terry College)
+Tim Samples — University of Georgia

 Discussant, Jacek Lewkowicz (University of Warsaw)